-Students may withdraw from a course up until the end of the tenth week of the semester or the equivalent for summer and other non-standard sessions unless they have been charged with a violation of the Academic Integrity Code.
+Students may withdraw from a course up until the end of the tenth week of the semester or the equivalent for summer and other non-standard sessions unless they have been

+American University Academic Rules and Regulations for Graduate Students Page 31 charged with a violation of the Academic Integrity Code.
 After the end of the tenth week of the semester, or the equivalent for summer and other non-standard sessions, students may withdraw from a course only by permission of the Associate Dean of the Academic Unit, and only in cases of well-documented emergencies beyond the student's control.
 A low or failing grade in a course is not grounds for withdrawal from the course.

 A student may not withdraw from a course after the last class meeting.
 International students must receive approval from ISSS before withdrawing from a course.
-Students who wish to withdraw from or drop all courses simultaneously must work with their academic unit to determine their official status at the University.
 Discontinuation of attendance at a class or notification to the instructor is not sufficient to constitute an official withdrawal from a course.

-10.4.
+9.4.
 Interruption of Studies